South Dundas: History

 James Pliny Whitney, Ontario's sixth premier, is buried here in the cemetery of Holy Trinity Anglican Church in Riverside Heights, just east of Morrisburg and north of County Road 2 (formerly Highway 2).
 Whitney was born in Williamsburg in 1843, represented Dundas County in the Legislature from 1888 to 1914 and served as Premier from 1905 to 1914.

 Morrisburg and Iroquois were partially flooded by the creation of the St. Lawrence Seaway in 1958.
 Unlike the Lost Villages of Cornwall and Osnabruck Townships, however, the two towns were simply relocated to higher ground in the same area.
 There was an international design competition in 1954 to design the new Iroquois townsite.
 Canadian-British architect Wells Coates was among those who submitted redevelopment concepts.

 An artificial lake, Lake Saint Lawrence, now extends from a hydroelectric dam at Cornwall to the control structure at Iroquois, and replaces the formerly narrow and turbulent section of river that was impassable to large vessels.
 It replaces, in part, the Long Sault rapids.

 Several buildings from the Lost Villages were moved to a site near Morrisburg to create Upper Canada Village, a living museum which depicts 19th century life in Upper Canada.

-In 1976, stuntman Ken Carter attempted to jump a one-mile portion of the Saint Lawrence River by taking a one million dollar Lincoln Continental rocket car off an eight-storey ramp.
+In 1976, stuntman Ken Carter attempted to jump a one-mile portion of the St. Lawrence River by taking a one million dollar Lincoln Continental rocket car off an eight-storey ramp.
 This was billed as The Super Jump.
 The ramp and its runway were located in a field just west of Hanes Road, South of County road 2.
 The ramp has since been demolished, but the concrete runway still exists as of 2012.

 The municipality was established on January 1, 1998, with the amalgamation of the former townships of Matilda and Williamsburg, along with the former villages of Iroquois and Morrisburg.